Datta

 research

-RIXS in frustrated quantum magnets, Physical Review B,89, 165103 (2014)
+RIXS in frustrated quantum magnets and correlated electron systems, Physical Review B,89, 165103 (2014)

 research